 1. Purpose.
-This chapter outlines policy, procedures, reason codes, and mandatory remarks for both equipment and supplies possessed (S-level), and equipment condition (R-level).
+This Chapter outlines policy, procedures, reason codes, and mandatory remarks for both equipment and supplies possessed (S-level), and equipment condition (R-level).
 The S-level is a materiel measurement of an organization's possessed equipment or in-reporting status aircraft quantity against its designed requirement.
-The R-level indicates the materiel condition of the organization's possessed equipment or in-reporting status.
+The R-level indicates the materiel condition of the organization's possessed equipment or in-reporting aircraft.

 2. Policy.
-Reporting on equipment to determine a S-level and a R-level is based on the unit's ability to provide the quantities and quality of equipment to accomplish its missions.
+Reporting on equipment to determine an S-level and an R-level is based on the unit's ability to provide the quantities and quality of equipment to accomplish its missions.
 The S and R-levels are two of the four measured areas that are factors in determining a unit's C and A-levels.
 S and R-levels may also be used as part of the validation for equipment standards being assessed as resourced in an organization's METs.
-Equipment will be accounted for by only one organization at a time, and the present materiel status, not future projections, will be used.
+Equipment will be accounted for by only one organization at a time, and the present state of materiel status (see glossary for definition), not future projections, will be used.
 Active and reserve units will compute their S and R-levels in the same way.

 3. Scope.
-This section applies to Marine Corps readiness reporting units.
+This section applies to Marine Corps readiness reporting units that report a C or A-level.
 It does not apply to installations or MARFORs.
+Installations and MARFORs may include equipment readiness as resource standards within their MET assessments as needed.
 Intermediate level commands will provide a subjective assessment of their equipment levels based upon their subordinate units' S and R-levels.